venice-juanillas/Galaxy-for-Crops/README.md

-# EiB + riceGalaxy
-tools for candidate gene analysis, gwas and genomic selection for crops
+This instance is dedicated for hosting tools for candidate gene analysis, GWAS and genomic selection applied in crops (rice, wheat, maize, etc.)